Rush/link-module-alias/README.md

 }
 ```

+## How does it work?

+- For aliases to directories, we create symlinks with `fs.symlink`
+- For aliases to files, we create proxy modules with a package.json containing `"main"` that points to the target file

 ## Background

 This module it's almost a drop in replacement for another package https://www.npmjs.com/package/module-alias - use module `module-alias` if you like runtime require hooks and use `link-module-alias` if you want good compatibility with your IDE and no runtime hacks.